A 3D lattice defect and efficient computations in topological MBQC: T gate and magic state distillation

 To reduce the errors arising from the creation of the $\ket{A}$ state, one can resort to magic state distillation \cite{Bravi_Kitaev_magic_distillation}.
-In this paper, we focus on the methods using the 15 qubit Reed-Muller code \cite{steane1996quantumreedmullercodes, knill1996thresholdaccuracyquantumcomputation, Reed_Muller_website}.
+In this paper, we focus on the methods using the 15 qubits Reed-Muller code \cite{steane1996quantumreedmullercodes, knill1996thresholdaccuracyquantumcomputation, Reed_Muller_website}.
 A Toric code state is first created fault-tolerantly by MBQC with 16 logical qubits in it.
 Those logical qubits are not created randomly but are eigenstates of very specific Pauli operators.
 The 15 first qubits are in the code space of the 15 qubit Reed-Muller code (they are eigenstates of 4 X stabilizers and 10 Z stabilizers, thus creating another level of encoding).
 This state behaves as an over encoded qubit which is, on top of that, entangled as a Bell pair with the 16th remaining qubit.
 This procedure involves only creation of individual qubit in the $\logicX$ and $\logicZ$ bases, and $\CNOT$ gates, and thus can be made fault-tolerant in MBQC.
-For the exact quantum circuit, we refer the reader to the Ref. \cite{raussendorf_topological_2007}, Fig. A.1.
+For the exact quantum circuit, we refer the reader to Ref.~\cite{raussendorf_topological_2007}, Fig. A.1.
 Translating it to MBQC, we show the corresponding measurement pattern in Fig. \ref{fig: circuit distillation} .
 The 16 pairs of lines ending on the right are the 16 logical qubits mentioned above.
-The overall state after this first step gives:
+The overall state after this first step is

-Where $\ket{0^{RM}}$ and $\ket{1^{RM}}$ are eigenstates of the 15 qubits Reed-Muller code stabilizers and of the associated logical $\logicZ^{RM}$ operator for the value $+1$ and $-1$ respectively.
+where $\ket{0^{RM}}$ and $\ket{1^{RM}}$ are eigenstates of the 15 qubits Reed-Muller code stabilizers and of the associated logical $\logicZ^{RM}$ operator for the value $+1$ and $-1$ respectively.

 Then, a transversal encoded $T$ gate is applied to the 15 qubits of the Reed-Muller code.
-This is done by injecting on each qubit pair of lines a magic $\ket{A}$ state like in Fig. \ref{fig:state injection in cluster} and performing the circuit in Eq. \ref{eq: T gate circuit annex}.
+This is done by injecting a magic $\ket{A}$ state like in Fig. \ref{fig:state injection in cluster} on each qubit pair of lines and performing the circuit in Eq. \ref{eq: T gate circuit annex}.
 The 15 Reed-Muller code is the smallest code where the $T^{RM}$ and $\logicX^{RM}$ gates are transversal.
 Therefore, the resulting state is still an eigenstate of the Reed-Muller stabilizers and entangled with the 16th qubit, but in a rotated basis:

 Finally, the 15 first qubits are all measured individually in the $\logicX$ basis and thus the encoded state is measured in the $\logicX^{RM}$ basis too.
 That projects the 16th qubit on the $\ket{A}$ state or its complex conjugate depending on the measurement outcome, which can be fixed applying a $S$ gate.
 On top of it, the $\logicX$ measurement outcomes are used to infer the Reed-Muller X-type stabilizers.
 If an error is thereby detected, the state is discarded and the process is started again.
 Then, the kept $\ket{A}$ states have a reduced error probability compared to the previously injected ones.
 This procedure can be repeated many times and by concatenation, the error probability shrinks exponentially.